stuartlynn/data-and-lab/_posts/2017-05-29-boston-housing_old.md

 |B | A numeric vector of 1000*(Bk - 0.63)^2 where Bk is the proportion of blacks|
 |LSTAT | A numeric vector of percentage values of lower status population|

 Prepared by Luc Anselin.
-Last updated June 3, 2004
+Last updated June 3, 2004.
+Data provided "as is," no warranties.